-Best for: large software or web development project managers
+Best for: large software or white label web development project managers

 This is one of the best project management books for those working in the agile-based approach to project management.
 It contains examples of how agile works in the real world and helps to understand the key concepts of agile methodology.

 When used with PMBOK Guide, it can also serve as a help in passing the PMI-ACP exam.